-OK Click this button to accept the entered values.
-Calculations will then be performed to determine if the result is valid.
+Bandwidth Enter the bandwidth of the Notch Filter.
+The bandwidth of the Notch performed to determine if the result is valid.
 A message will be displayed if the result is not valid.
 The dialog will not be closed until the result is valid or the dialog is canceled.